-Conditions in which permissive hypercapnia for ARDS could theoretically be harmful include cerebral edema, mass lesions or seizures; active coronary artery disease; arrhythmias; hypovolemia; GI bleeding, and possibly others.
-These are hypothetical harms based on pathophysiology and not outcomes data, while the harm of ventilator induced lung injury and the benefits of a protective ventilator strategy in ARDS are real and known.
+Conditions in which permissive hypercapnia could theoretically be harmful include cerebral edema, mass lesions or seizures; active coronary artery disease; arrhythmias; hypovolemia; GI bleeding, and possibly others.
+These are hypothetical harms based on pathophysiology and not outcomes data, while the harm of ventilator induced lung injury and the benefits of a protective ventilator strategy are real and known.
 The potential risks of hypercapnia in such patients must be weighed against the risks of ARDS, and therapy individualized.

 Limitations in Use of Plateau Pressure for ARDS

 Patients with reduced chest wall compliance -- most commonly due to obesity -- may have higher plateau pressures at baseline and during ARDS than non-obese patients.
 It is possible that in some obese patients, titrating tidal volumes to plateau pressures < 30 cm H2O may be inadequate and result in worsened hypoventilation.
 There are no recommendations to treat obese patients with ALI / ARDS differently than non-obese patients with regard to mechanical ventilation.
 Esophageal manometry is considered superior to plateau pressures through its measurement of transpulmonary pressure, considered a more precise measure of potentially injurious pressures in the lung.
 Because it is invasive and the probes are prone to migration, esophageal manometry is not widely used.